alexskoropletov/king_midas/README.md

 # King Midas
+## Powered by Cypress

 This is a bot script for vktarget.ru.
 It should pretend to be a real user that goes to vktarget, waits for the tasks, saves those tasks to Firebase and waits.
 At the same time, another part of this script should pretend to be a vk and Instagram users.
 This two scripts wait for new tasks in Firebase, do them and mark them as checked.
 At the same time, the first script is waiting for checked but not verified tasks to appear in Firebase.
-A soon as one of scripts marks a task as checked, it will try to press the button "the task is ready" and receive payment.
+As soon as one of scripts marks a task as checked, it will try to press the button "the task is ready" and receive payment.

 I've ran into a bug that I cant handle for a lot of time; the first script, watcher.js crashes after first task